 An advert whose only purpose is to make you part with your hard-earned cash, by the way.

-This fecal residue then leads to itching and aggressive and excessive wiping, causing numerous health problems.
+The fecal residue left behind after wiping then warms which leads to itching and aggressive and excessive wiping, causing numerous health problems.

 Which leads me to my next question; why does this fecal matter make us feel soo itchy?